-Dallas Christian College is accredited by the Commission on Accreditation of the Association for Biblical Higher Education (ABHE), formerly the Accrediting Association of Bible Colleges (AABC).
+Dallas Christian College is accredited by the Commission on Accreditation of the Association for Biblical Higher Education (ABHE), formerly the Accrediting Association of Bible Colleges (AABC), to grant certificates and degrees at the Associate and Baccalaureate levels.
 The ABHE is a member of the American Council on Education and is listed in Part 3 of its directory.
 The ABHE is also recognized as the national institutional accrediting agency for Bible colleges by the United States Department of Education (USDE), the Council for Higher Education Accreditation (CHEA), the successor of the Council on Postsecondary Education (COPA), and subsequently the Commission on Recognition of Postsecondary Accreditation (CORPA), and the Texas Higher Education Coordinating Board (THECB).